mantczakaus/ontvisc_regression_tests/README.md

 ### scripts/run_reg_test_and_verify_with_pytest.sh
-Set `revision` (`main` by default) and `resume` (only two options can be used `-resume` or `' '`).
+TO DO change to incorporate changes to other scenarios (e.g. external modules) Set `revision` (`main` by default) and `resume` (only two options can be used `-resume` or `' '`).
 Change `PATH_TO_FOLDER` to the folder to which you cloned the tests (variable `execution_dir`).
 By default the tests are set up to be submitted to the PBS scheduler but the analogical command for Slurm is also provided.